#trypod: There's Something for Everyone

 "I recently was at a friend's house, and their 5-year-old was getting ready for bed.
 He was standing on a stool by the sink brushing his teeth, when he slipped and scratched his leg on the stool when he fell.
 He cried for a minute, but then he got back up, got back on the stool, and reached out for a box of Band-Aids to put one on his cut.
 Now, this kid could barely tie his shoelaces, but he knew you have a cover cut so doesn't become infected and you have to care for your teeth by brushing twice a day.
 We all know how to maintain our physical health and how to practice dental hygiene, right?
 We know it since we were 5 years old.
 But what do we know about maintaining our psychological health?
 Well, nothing.
 What do we teach our children about emotional hygiene?
 Nothing.
 How is it we spend more time taking care of our teeth than we do our minds?" - Guy Winch, November 6, 2015

-The NPR Politics Podcast is where NPR's political reporters talk to you like they talk to each other.
 With weekly roundups and quick takes on news of the day, you don't have to keep up with politics to know what's happening.
-You just have to keep up with us.
+You just have to keep up with NPR Politics.

 In Beyond the Bubble, Kristin Roberts hosts a weekly look at what's happening inside the D.C. political bubble—and what that means for the battleground states beyond.